ROB3P3/AAU_ROB_P3_SEMESTERPROJECT/README.md

 # AAU_ROB_P3_SEMESTERPROJECT
 Semester project of ROB3 366 2023

-GUIdir contains the files used for making the GUI's
+Identification.py is the main file for the identification subsystem.
+Run this file to initiate the GUI.

-LOGIKdir contains the directories that contains the files for the identification and documentation subsystems
+GUIdir contains the files used for creating and running the GUI's

-Under LOGIKdir, benchmark contains the files used for YOLO algorithm, which is used as a benchmark for our solution
+LOGIKdir contains the directories that with the files for the fish classification process

-DATAdir contains the images used for identification
+DATAdir contains the annotated data used for training the fish classification model, as well as the data object used for storing the data extracted from the identification process